Eric Haase Player Props: Tigers vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.

-- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.77).
+- The Rockies have a 5.75 team ERA that ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to allow 120 total home runs at a clip of 1.4 per game (second-most in baseball).
+- Rockies pitchers combine to give up 121 total home runs at a rate of 1.4 per game (second-most in baseball).

-- The Rockies will send Gomber (5-7) to the mound to make his 17th start of the season.
-He is 5-7 with a 7.01 ERA and 53 strikeouts through 77 2/3 innings pitched.

-- The lefty's last time out came on Sunday against the Los Angeles Angels, when he went five innings, surrendering two earned runs while allowing five hits.
+- Lambert makes his first start of the season for the Rockies.

+- The 26-year-old righty pitched in relief in his last outing this season, one of 14 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.